 Director of Production

 Aka, "El Maestro".
 Look out/AGUAS Tono, there's another man in our office!
 Fortunately, José has 4 sisters, one of whom is our master weaver apprentice, so he knows how we like to run things around here.
 He's not only the maestro as a teacher but he's also a painting master and has all the Cojolya-related knowledge.

 Social Program Coordinator

 Aka, "La Dulce".
 Better known as Chonita, this young lady with an easy laughter and the sweetest smile is passionate about preserving the Tz'utujil culture.
 After work, it also does so by teaching the Mayan language of Santiago both to children in schools and to volunteers coming from abroad.

 Communication and Development Coordinator

-Aka, "La Aventurera".
-Passionate about fair trade, arts and pizza in equal measure, Aurora came from Italy to learn about Mayan textiles.
-What she did not expect was to be enchanted by the lake and the volcanoes around Santiago and by the strength and tenderness of the weavers of Cojolya.
+Aka, "La Viajera".
+Passionate about fair trade fashion, social development, and street food in equal measure, Joanna came from the US to learn about Mayan textiles.
+Since her arrival, she has been enchanted as much by the natural wonders of the lake and the volcanoes as by the kindness of the weavers of Cojolya.